HydraResearchLLC/Nautilus-Cura-Plugin/README.md

 # Installation Instructions

--Navigate to https://github.com/HydraResearchLLC/Nautilus/releases and download the latest version (the plugin is compatible with both 3.6 and 4.0)
+-Navigate to https://github.com/HydraResearchLLC/Nautilus/releases and download the latest version

--Open Cura 3.6 or later (it is not a bad idea to have a separate install of Cura for the Nautilus if you already use Cura for other printers, especially while we're still in development)
+-Open Cura 4.0 or later (it is not a bad idea to have a separate install of Cura for the Nautilus if you already use Cura for other printers, especially while we're still in development)

 -Drag and drop the downloaded .curapackage onto the open Cura window.